 Testicular cancer is when cancerous cells develop in the testicles.
 According to the American Cancer Society, it’s a relatively uncommon cancer.
-Only about 1 in 250 men (0.4 percent) will develop it at some point during their life.
+Only about

 You may have seen social media posts about using a home pregnancy test to detect testicular cancer.
 While this is technically possible, it’s not a medically sound way to test for cancer — and there are even some ways it can cause harm.